The Version of You They’ll Never Meet Again

 But because that version required conditions that no longer exist.

 Shared history.
 Shared routines.
-Shared assumptions.
-A certain innocence.
 A certain kind of safety.

 Time changed the context.

-So when you imagine them coming back, the fantasy isn’t always about reunion.
+So when you imagine them coming back, the pull isn’t always about them.

-Sometimes it’s about regaining access to who you were with them — the self that felt simpler, softer, more certain.
+Sometimes it’s about regaining access to who you were with them.

-When a version of you disappears, it can quietly trigger another fear:
+When a version of you disappears, it can quietly trigger something deeper:

 Did any of it count?